-This program is typically conducted in a(n): Adoptive Home, Birth Family Home, Community Agency, Foster/Kinship Care, Outpatient Clinic, School in order to follow the child.
+In order to follow the child, this program is typically conducted in a(n):

+- Adoptive Home;

+- Birth Family Home;

+- Community Agency;

+- Foster/Kinship Care;

+- Outpatient Clinic; and/or

+- School.

 The type of trauma and the child's age/developmental status determine the structure of CPP sessions.
 For example, if the child is an infant, the focus is on helping the parent(s) understand the trauma's potential impact on development and or functionality of the infant.
 Older children often take an active role in the treatment, which often involves play to facilitate communication between child and parent.